msierraltav/rate-my-car/readme.md

 This day I starting to create the webpage and the first 'design', I just keep simple but have a nice and dark style to not have an alone form with a white background burning your eyes.

-after figure it out how to enable postgreSQL into my docker php container I proceed to set up my postgreSQL container and starting to see how to import the data.
+after figure it out how to enable postgreSQL driver into my docker php container I proceed to set up my postgreSQL container and starting to see how to import the data.

 Finally I test if all of this works in the remote server, and fortunelly it works!